michaelma0311/Wordlesolve/README.md

-Here is the end result, where we can see the website solved it correctly.
+<h4>Here is the end result, where we can see the website solved it correctly.</h4>